World War II

 World War II formally began in September 1939, with Germany's invasion of Poland, although military aggression had taken place between various countries of the world for several years before that date.
-Germany had been conquering its central European neighbors since the mid 1930s, while Italy had conquered vast amount of territory in North Africa.
+Germany had been conquering its central European neighbors since the mid-1930s, while Italy had conquered a vast amount of territory in North Africa.
 Japan had also used military force to expand into Asia beginning in the early 1930s.

 At the beginning of World War II, the United States was not an active participant.
 At the same time, Americans were preparing for the possibility of war.
 The U.S. government actively assisted Great Britain in Europe against Germany by lending or leasing the British military equipment and trading the British fifty U.S. destroyers for approximately one dozen British military bases around the world.

 Because countries were involved in a major struggle on the continent of Europe, Japan was able to expand its control in Asia and in the rest of the Pacific.
 The Japanese were concerned about the United States' strength and the potential for American involvement in the war.
 As a result, Japanese military leaders, led by Admiral Isoroku Yamamoto, planned a preemptive attack on the United States naval base at Pearl Harbor, the home port for the U.S. Pacific Fleet.
 They hoped to significantly weaken the U.S. Pacific Fleet and prolong American entry into the war.